acumos/security-verification/docs/design.rst

 The features planned for delivery in the current release ("Boreas") are:

-* scanning for license/vulnerability issues in all models and related artifacts
+* scanning for license/vulnerability issues in all models and related data
-* a default set of open source license/vulnerability scan tools, which can be replaced in a "plug and play" manner with tools as preferred by Acumos platform operators
+* a default set of open source license/security scan tools, which can be replaced in a "plug and play" manner with tools as preferred by Acumos platform operators
-* a default set of success criteria for license/vulnerability scans, which can be easily customized by Acumos platform operators
+* a default set of success criteria for license/security scans, which can be easily customized by Acumos platform operators
 * integration of scanning at various points in Acumos platform workflows
 * integration of scan result checking gates at various points in Acumos